narendersaini32/simons/README.md

 **Strict Checkbox**

 The strict checkbox is the element in which doesn't allow players repeat the same level again multiples times.
-For instance, if a players is on the level 7 in the game and miss a sequence button he can repeat the same level, however, with the strict checkbox activated the player will not be able to play on the same level again having to continue the game from level-1 again.
+For instance, if a players is on the level 7 in the game and miss a sequence button, he or she can repeat the same level if the strict checkbox is unchecked.However, with the strict checkbox activated, if the player miss a sequence the same will not be able to play on the same level again having to continue the game from level-1 again.

-The strict checkbox is called into the code by its id and added into an event listener:
+The strict checkbox is called into the code by its `id` and added into an event listener:

 ```
 const strictButton = document.querySelector("#strict");